 There is a range of funding opportunities available for organisations and individuals with great ideas for arts projects to access.
 Although competition for funding is becoming increasingly fierce, those armed with a coherent fundraising plan underpinned by detailed fundraising research will be in a strong position to secure the funds they need.

 Successful arts organisations are increasingly those that manage to secure a mixed funding model where income from public funds and grants from charities or foundations are balanced by income from corporate sponsorship, donations from individual supporters and earned income from charging for services and resources.

 The links below provide additional information about opportunities to widen your funding base and alternative sources of funding such as Creative Industry Finance.

-The Council's VCS Partnership Grants Programme provides core funding to local charities and community groups.
+The Council's VCS Partnership Grants Programme core funding to local charities and community groups.